grdw/grdw/_posts/2023-01-28-my-intercom-part-1.md

 It clearly doesn't return a response, so I'm doing something wrong.
 It's probably safe to assume the protocol rejects my request.
 However, these bytes do tell me something because it looks not too unfamiliar to some of the requests I captured with PCAPdroid.

-Going back to Wireshark, I can actually see a similar response, except after the "2" come two more zero's and two control bytes.
+Going back to Wireshark, I can actually see a similar response, except after the "2" I see two more zero's and two control bytes.
 Naturally, I'm actually curious if it matters what these two bytes are set to in all honesty.

 After a lot of fiddling and manually setting bits and what not, I figured out the basics of the protocol; the TCP part, at least.
 To successfully make a call to my intercom we should repeat what the Android app essentially does: